 Both exams will include short identifications and essay questions.
 Both will cover course readings, lecture material, and films.
 The final exam will be cumulative.
-The Midterm Exam will be held in class on Wednesday, October 11.
-The Final Exam will be held on Monday, December 18, from 1:30p to 4p in our classroom.

 Regular attendance and active participation are not only critical to ensuring that we have a rich and lively learning environment, but they are also key to success in this course.
 Come to class prepared to share your perspectives, ask questions, and engage with your fellow classmates.